HOME

 Since there was no game program - I said that they were sandlotters - I had to ask a few of the Aston people who this guy was, and I was told his name was Papale, which they pronounced "pa-PAIL.".

-He wound up the season as one of the Seaboard League's top receivers.
+"Pa-PAIL" wound up the season as one of the Seaboard League's top receivers.

-Fast-forward a few months, to spring, 1974.
+Fast-forward a few months to spring, 1974.
 I was by then Player Personnel Director for the Philadelphia Bell in the brand-new World Football League, and I had compiled a long list of prospects that our coaches were going to have to evaluate in short order before we decided whom to invite to training camp.

 Right then and there we signed him to a WFL contract, calling for a flat $16,000, with nothing guaranteed.
 It wasn't bad money then, but to earn any of it he had to make the team, and he could be cut at any time.
-Oh - and we found out how to pronounce his name. ("pa-PAL-ee")
+Oh - and we found out how to pronounce his name: "pa-PAL-ee."

 But until the previous season with the Aston Knights, he'd never played organized football.
 And he was now 28 years old.

 Surviving all the cuts, he made it all the way through our training camp at Glassboro, New Jersey, and onto the final 37-man roster - and the payroll.
 Competing neck-and-neck with some pretty good receivers, including former Kansas star Don Shanklin, Vince started several games at wide receiver for The Bell.
-Being a local "kid", he had a large and very enthusiastic following, who wore tee-shirts with his face printed on them to all our games.
+Being a local kid, he had a large and very enthusiastic following, who wore tee-shirts with his face printed on them to all our games.
 That was 1974.

 Following the folding of the WFL, he became a free agent, and at some point was signed by the Eagles.
-I have no doubt that Vince's persistence - his absolute belief in himself and his refusal to take no for an answer - had a lot to do with it.
+I have no doubt that Vince's persistence - his absolute belief in himself and his refusal to take no for an answer - had something to do with it.
 I can picture him walking into the GM's office and demanding a tryout.

 Vince Papale's story is real.

-And it was the World Football League that gave Vince the opportunity to show he belonged on the field with professional football players (yes, we had them, and plenty of them.
+And it was the World Football League that gave Vince the opportunity to show he belonged on the field with real professional football players (yes, we had them, and plenty of them.
 Vince Papale was not the only former WFL guy to go on to a career in the NFL).

-And the Aston Knights and the Seaboard Football League (of which I was a co-founder) deserve a little credit, too, because without them Vince Papale would never have been able to go out at his age and play real football with real football players.
+The Aston Knights and the Seaboard Football League (of which I was a co-founder) deserve a little credit, too, because without them Vince Papale would never have been able to go out at his age and play real football with real football players.

 THE PHILADELPHIA BELL ANNOUNCES VINCE PAPALE WILL BE GIVEN A FURTHER LOOK